cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 additional parameters Z, M, rational\_map, E', and/or iso\_map.
 These MUST be specified when applicable.

+Suites with nonuniform encodings MUST NOT be used in applications whose security relies on a random oracle.
+Applications using nonuniform encodings SHOULD carefully analyze the security implications of using such an encoding.
+When the required encoding is not clear, applications SHOULD use a random oracle.

 The below table lists the curves for which suites are defined and the subsection that gives the corresponding parameters.